-Once your team full understand the prioritisation process you can arrange a session to go through each idea and rate them according to the three criteria.
-Let stakeholders know they can attend as well as this will demonstrate that you are open to their input and that you are transparent about the process you are using.
+Once your team fully understand the prioritisation process .
+Arrange a session to go through each idea and rate them according to the three criteria.
+Let stakeholders know they can attend as well.
+This will demonstrate that you are open to their input and are transparent about the process you are using.

 I normally use a 5 point scale where 5 is the highest score (i.e. has most potential, importance or ease) and 1 is the lowest score.
 Once you have scored the ideas for each of the three elements of PIE you can then sort them in order of priority by using the total score.
 This will give you a matrix such as the one below which you can share with your stakeholders and other interested parties.
 It is worth asking for feedback to ensure the priorities still reflect the business priorities and it may also help avoid some political arguments later on in the process.

 The aim is to begin with high-value, low-cost ideas as these should come out at the top of the prioritisation process.
 In the middle of the list should be the more difficult tests that will deliver high-value uplifts.
 At the bottom of the matrix should be low-value, high-cost test ideas that you may decide you won’t test unless you get evidence that challenges their value.